tuanlamit/python-netmiko-script-2/README.md

+# (Script is being improved, will upload once complete)

 # Save the config and export it as a back-up.

 Code executed on Ubuntu 22.04 to script approximately 200 Cisco testing switches.